Course Catalog 2024-2025

 ARS 366pc Topics in Painting-Painting Comedy (4 Credits)

-Looking at an array of contemporary artists in global and historical contexts, students will create works that explore the comedic modes of irony, wit, melodrama, slapstick, and other visual deliveries of humor.
-The class will involve short experimental assignments, iterative works, and independent projects, produced in varied painting media.
-During the semester we will use workshop based studio practices, to explore the personal and cultural idiosyncrasies and conventions, through which humor operates as a visual tension that can tell stories about self, society, politics and power.
+Looking at an array of contemporary artists in global and historical contexts, students create works that explore the comedic modes of irony, wit, melodrama, slapstick and other visual deliveries of humor.
+The class involves short experimental assignments, iterative works and independent projects produced in varied painting media.
+Students use workshop based studio practices to explore the personal and cultural idiosyncrasies and conventions through which humor operates as a visual tension that can tell stories about self, society, politics and power.
 Core studio materials are provided.
 Students are responsible for the purchase of additional supplies required for individual projects.
 Prerequisite: ARS 266.
 Enrollment limited to 12.
 Instructor permission required. {A}

 Fall, Spring, Variable